openshift-labs/learn-katacoda/intro-openshift/getting-started/intro.md

 The OpenShift environment that has been created for you is running the latest version of our open source project called OpenShift Origin.
 This deployment is a self contained environment that provides everything you need to be successful in learning the platform.
 This includes such things as the command line, web console, and public URLs.

-With that being said, grab your favorite choice of beverage and let's do this.
+With that being said, grab your favorite choice of beverage and let's do this!